Facility Maintenance: Key Goals, Examples & Job Roles

 • Improved efficiency: Proper facility maintenance motivates employees, improves daily operations and ensures that all equipment and technology function as they should.

-Disadvantages of Facility Maintenance
+Challenges of Facility Maintenance

 • Potential breach of security and confidentiality: Facility managers typically get involved in multiple corners of a space to ensure it is optimized for those who live or work there.
 With this comes the possibility of security or confidentiality issues, though a confidentiality agreement will mitigate such a risk.